Biweekly Pay Calculator

 - Is biweekly or semi-monthly better?

-- Biweekly (every 2 weeks, 26 checks) means consistent day-of-week pay.
-Semi-monthly (1st and 15th, 24 checks) means consistent dates but varying days.
-Biweekly gives 2 extra checks per year.
-Most hourly workers prefer biweekly; most salaried prefer semi-monthly.
+- Biweekly (every 2 weeks, usually 26 checks) means consistent day-of-week pay.
+Semi-monthly (usually the 1st and 15th, 24 checks) means consistent dates but varying days.
+The same annual salary is divided across more, slightly smaller checks on a biweekly schedule; the two additional payment dates are not extra earned salary.